-- Date and time of request
+- Date and time of the request

-- Time zone offset from Greenwich Mean Time (GMT)
+- Time zone difference to Greenwich Mean Time (GMT)

-- Request content (specific page)
+- Content of the request (specific page)

 - Amount of data transferred in each case

-- Web page from which the request comes
+- Website from which the request comes

 - Operating system and its interface

-- Language and version of browser software.
+- Language and version of the browser software.

 - Ensuring a smooth connection to the website,

-- Ensuring comfortable use of our website,
+- To ensure a comfortable use of our website,

-- Evaluation of system security and stability, and
+- Evaluation of system security and stability and

-- for further administrative purposes.
+- for other administrative purposes.

 b) Contact form